rvo-cs/plscope-utils/sqldev/README.md

 ## Prerequisites

-* Oracle Database 11.1 or higher
+* Oracle Database ≥ 11.1, preferrably ≥ 12.2 due to enhancements in that version
 * Oracle SQL Developer 4.0 or higher

 ## How to Build